bhirmbani/ai-chat-event-planning/README.md

 **Database Handling**

-We are use SSE (Server Sent Event) and saved to database for each streamed message received on the client side.
+We are use SSE (Server Sent Event) and saved to database at the end of finished streamed message.

 **Pros**

-- Every streamed message will be saved to database
+- only the latest streamed message will be saved to database, if there is no error during streaming.

 **Cons**

-- increase database write operation
+- if there is error, the message will not be saved to database.

 **Limitation**